 On the application the court or a judge may make an order directing the production and delivery of the book, paper, document, statement of claim, writ of fieri facias, or other writ, bench warrant or process at such time, and in such manner, as to the court or a judge seems right, and may order the costs of and incidental to the application to be paid by the parties thereto and in such manner as the court or a judge thinks right.

 The order may be enforced as an order or judgment of the court.

-After the expiration of one month from the date of service of his bill of costs, fees and expenses against a solicitor, the sheriff may apply to the Court of Queen's Bench or a judge thereof for an order for payment of the bill of costs, fees and expenses.
+After the expiration of one month from the date of service of his bill of costs, fees and expenses against a solicitor, the sheriff may apply to the Court of King's Bench or a judge thereof for an order for payment of the bill of costs, fees and expenses.